primatejs/primate/docs/guide/routing.md

 }
 ```

-In this example, if a client sends a request to `/your-full-name` with an HTTP
+In this example, if a client sends a request to `/your-full-name` with a
-form (`application/x-www-form-urlencoded`) or JSON data (`application/json`)
+URL-encoded form (`application/x-www-form-urlencoded`) or JSON data
-with a field `name` in its body, Primate will respond by saying Hello and the
+(`application/json`) with a field `name` in its body, Primate will respond by
-provided name.
+saying Hello and the provided name.

 !!!
 The `get` function on `request.body` can be used in two ways.
 If called without
-parameters, it will return the underyling object, which we can then destructure
+parameters, it will return the underlying object, which we can then destructure
 into its properties as in the example.
 It's also possible to call it with the
 name of a property to retrieve it directly.

 ```js
 const name = request.body.get("name");
 ```

-This applies not only to `body` but to
-all of the following request sections.
+This applies not only to `body` but to all of the following request sections.
 !!!

 ### path